-An exclusive PentaTone artist since 2007, Helmchen has recorded discs of Mozart, Mendelssohn, Schumann and Dvořák concerti.
-His first solo recording of Schubert works won an ECHO Award in 2009 and a disc of Schubert duos with Julia Fischer has won no less acclaim.
-In 2012/13 he records his second Mozart concerti disc returning to collaborate with the Netherlands Chamber Orchestra led by Gordan Nikolic.
+For PentaTone, Helmchen has recorded discs of Mozart, Mendelssohn, Schumann and Dvorak concerti.
+His first solo recording of Schubert works won an ECHO Award in 2009 and a disc of Schubert duos with Julia Fischer has won no less acclaim as have his discs of Mozart concerti for which he collaborated with the Netherlands Chamber Orchestra led by Gordan Nikolic.

-Studying in Berlin with Galina Iwanzowa, Martin Helmchen continues studies with Arie Vardie at the Hochschule für Musik, Hannover and with William Grant Naboré from the “KIavierakademie Comer See“.
-An early impact on his career was winning the “2001 Clara Haskil Competition".
-He was a Fellow of the Borletti-Buitoni-Trust in 2005 and the "Credit Suisse Young Artist" in 2006 culminating with his début with the Vienna Philharmonic Orchestra under Valery Gergiev at the Lucerne Festival.
-Between 2005 and 2007 Martin Helmchen was a soloist on the "BBC New Generation Artists" scheme.
+A former student of Galina Iwanzowa in Berlin, Martin Helmchen still receives tutelage from Arie Vardie at the Hochschule für Musik, Hannover.
+Other mentors with whom Martin regularly continues to study are Alfred Brendel and William Grant Naboré from the „Klavierakademie Comer See“.
+An early impact on his career was winning the „2001 Clara Haskil Competition”.
+He was a Fellow of the Borletti-Buitoni-Trust in 2005 and the “Credit Suisse Young Artist” in 2006 culminating with his debut with the Vienna Philharmonic Orchestra under Valery Gergiev at the Lucerne Festival.
+Between 2005 and 2007 Martin Helmchen was a soloist on the “BBC New Generation Artists” scheme.